xandzia/kottans_frontend/README.md

 ```
 -It was hard but fantastic, especially when I stuck at task "triangle". but after 2 hour it shown me really happiness.
 The next tasks were easily.
 It is one of the best course.
 - ![Screenshot](task_5/task_5.png)
+## Task_6
+- About extra materials: it's a fact that I couldn't remember all of this, but now something is possible, and I know the place where I can find one.